Laf111/WiiUFtpServer/README.md

   <img src="timestamps.png">
 </p>

 - The server (FTP protocol) does not support symlinks.
 You'll get transfert errors on symlinks that exist on the Wii-U File system in some update or DLC content.
+Note that CEMU does not use those files and you can just ignore those errors.

 - The FTP method used is I/O multiplexing (single threaded non-blocking I/O) like the orginal software (ftpii).